 (Source: Beyond Trust)

 The pandemic spurred a shift into telecommuting, which has made the working arrangement at home more casual.
-Additional cyber attack statistics suggest that home-based workers and remote access routes will be the main targets of online criminals next year.
+Additional cyber security facts of 2020 suggest that home-based workers and remote access routes will be the main targets of online criminals next year.
 Personal devices used for remote jobs are rarely optimally protected, which renders them vulnerable to cyberattacks.